 To learn more about our bank statement loan program and see if one of our hundreds of loan products is right for helping improve the financial health of your family, let us know!
 You can provide your contact information online and we'll get in touch with you as soon as we can.
 Another way to get in touch is calling us directly and we will be able to answer any questions you may have.

-Are you looking for a stated income mortgage broker?
+Are you looking for a stated income loan?
 You've found one of the best with US Mortgages!
-US Mortgages is one of the few stated income mortgage lenders that offer loans at a competitive rate.
-Learn more about the stated income loans we offer, who is eligible and how to get started on your stated income mortgage below.
+US Mortgages is one of the few alternative income mortgage lenders that offer loans without the traditional 2yrs of Taxes and or 2yrs of w2's to qualify.
+Who is eligible and how to get started on your alternative income mortgage below.

 While income will not be verified, buyers must be prepared present their full credit history, and make a much more sizeable down payment.
 Many buyers though, particularly those who are self-employed, and/or have large reserves of cash on hand, find that the larger down payment is well worth not having to go through the complicated process of proving their income.

 Let us know how to get in touch with you to assess your financial situation and see if you and your family qualify for stated income loans through US Mortgages.

 It is easy to understand why stated income mortgages have seen such a rise in popularity recently.
 With economic growth comes a wide range of potential borrowers with good, steady employment, but who may also have difficulty providing an exact figure for their monthly and annual incomes.

 Stated income loans are perfect for people who are self-employed, or for the entrepreneurial investor with cash on hand.
 For example, many people whose income comes primarily from real estate investment can be considered self-employed and may have trouble securing an additional mortgage because their debt to income ratio would prevent them from purchasing another investment property.